ThinkDataEd/curriculum/docs/unit1/section1.md

 1. Students will use complex sentences to construct summary statements about their understanding of data, how it is collected, how it is used, and how to work with it.

-2. Students will engage in partner and whole group discussions and presentations to express their understanding of data science concepts.
+2. Students use mathematical vocabulary to describe data and how it is organized in various forms.

 3. Students will use complex sentences to write informative short reports that use data science concepts and skills.

 ##<p style="background: black; color: white; text-align: center;">**Data File or Data Collection Method**</p>

-*<u>Data Collection Method:</u>*
+*<u>Data Collection:</u>*

   1. Students will keep a Data Diary for 24 hours to track their daily data output.